 - Aircraft components

-Stainless steel is one of the most widely used types of steel in CNC machining, with its volume comparable to many other materials like wood.
-Therefore, it requires a cursory understanding of its own.
+Stainless steel is one of the most widely used types of steel in CNC machining.
+It has a comparable volume to many other materials like wood.
+But it requires a cursory understanding of its own.

-The most sought after quality of stainless steel is its ability to resist wear and abrasions.
-It offers high precision when manufacturing parts, but can be costly for mass production model.
+The most sought-after quality of stainless steel is its ability to resist wear and abrasion.
+It is ideal for manufacturing precision parts but is costly for large-volume production.

 - Medical industry

 - Tankers and vessels